Exploitation of women in mass media: Cultural history of women's sexualization

 One of the main reasons it is so hard to defeat sexualization of young women, is due to the deep history and sometimes cultural background that is intertwined with this issue.
 Some cultures have practiced the marriage of underage brides for hundreds of years.
 In the United States and other modernized countries, there are ethics laws that prevent underage marriage, but it remains very common, especially in tribes based in Africa.
 Along with African tribes, some sections of Islam believe in this as well, many times they are arranged with women as young as twelve or thirteen marrying men older that fifty or even sixty years old.
 The Council Of Foreign Relations created a map showing where child marriages are most prominent.
 This map shows that 70%-80% of women under the age of 18, and 35% of women under the age of 15 are married in the country of Niger.
 Along with Niger, countries in South America including Brazil, and Nicaragua also have high rates of child marriages, both almost reaching 50%.
 Many families partake in these arranged, underaged marriage provide for the extremely poor.
 Child brides are often "offerings", where they arrange for their daughters as a trade for money, or even higher social status.
 The Council of Foreign Relations states, "Poverty, cultural norms, and the low societal value of women and girls are the primary forces that fuel early marriage, although the relative significance of each varies from community to community."

+Women outside of the United States

+In many parts of the world, women are subjected to exploitation by the media- continuing dangerous stereotypes and societal inequalities.
+Exploitation is not confined to the United States but extends globally, appearing in various forms and intensities depending on cultural, social, and economic contexts.

+Similar to the U.S., women in other countries are frequently objectified and sexualized in media representations.
+Advertising, television shows, movies, and even news coverage often prioritize women's physical appearance over their talents, intellect, or achievements.
+This reinforces the idea that a woman's worth is primarily tied to her physical attractiveness.

+Social media platforms have become a tool for perpetuating sexual exploitation, especially among vulnerable populations like indigenous girls.
+Women outside the United States are exploited by the media through the objectification and hyper-sexualization of their image.
+Indigenous girls, in particular, are often portrayed in a sexualized manner, which not only sustains harmful stereotypes but also normalizes the sexual exploitation of young women.
+The media, including social media platforms, often contribute to this by sharing and distributing images and narratives that reduce indigenous girls to mere objects of desire, disregarding their agency and humanity.
+Facebook, for instance, was found as a common site used to identify and target potential victims, particularly Indigenous girls who may have limited access to education and information about exploitation risks.